How to Create Your Own IGTV Series in 2021

 And just like on YouTube, you’ll want to add in any relevant keywords to your description to make it easier for people to find your videos on IGTV.
 This also includes hashtags and tagging other Instagram accounts (thanks to a recent update, IGTV now offers autofill suggestions for both).

 IGTV Series Step #4: Track Your Success

-Once you upload a video to IGTV, you can see insights such as likes, comments, view count, average percent of video watched, and an audience retention graph.
+Once you upload a video to IGTV, you can see insights such as likes, comments, view count, the average percent of video watched, and audience retention.